giantswarm/docs/src/content/guides/openfaas/index.md

     lang: python3
     handler: ./demo
     image: acme/demo:latest
-    limits:
+    requests:
       memory: 30Mi
       cpu: 50m
-    requests:
+    limits:
       memory: 30Mi
       cpu: 50m
 ```

 In the example, we set a request and limit for memory to 30 MiB.
 We also reserve
-a 20th of a CPU core for each Pod.
+5% of a CPU core for each Pod.
 To apply this, we replace our function deployment
 using this command:

 ```